This is one of 85 Victorian Government projects to remove the state’s most dangerous and/or congested level crossings.

 Removing a level crossing means relocating a road or railway line to a new bridge or underpass so that the two no longer intersect.
 The projects also bring opportunities for great urban design that renews and reconnects communities.

-The Urban Design for Melton Highway Level Crossing Removal Project has been conceived as a local landmark that forms part of the geography of the area and functions as an identifiable built element with design references to its impressive natural landscape and local cultural activities.
+We relocated Melton Highway onto a bridge.
+We conceived it as a local landmark that forms part of the geography of the area.
+It’s an identifiable built element with design references to Melton’s impressive natural landscape and local cultural activities.

-The surrounding footpaths, SUP’s and roads have been integrated into the overall design of the bridge and undercroft to enable pedestrian, bicycle and vehicular movements through site.
-Spaces underneath the bridge have been treated to bring about a lively atmosphere through the use of different shaded paving, while feature up-lights make the space safer at night.
+The surrounding footpaths, shared user paths and roads have been integrated into the design of the bridge and undercroft to enable pedestrian, bicycle and vehicular movements through site.
+Spaces underneath the bridge have a lively atmosphere created by our use of different shaded paving.
+Feature up-lights make the space safer at night.